-WordPress Is Known for a User Friendly Interface
+WordPress Is Known for a User-Friendly Interface

 WordPress Has Tons of Powerful Integrations and Plug-Ins for Nonprofits

-Since WordPress is an open-source software platform (open-sourced means that developers can modify the code to create new tools and features), this opens up the doors for WordPress to have a library full of helpful tools that are available at the click of a button.
+Since WordPress is an open-source software platform (open-sourced means that developers can modify the code to create new tools and features), this opens up the doors for WordPress to have a library full of helpful tools available at the click of a button.
 Read more on the benefits of open source software for nonprofits.